ChristophP/funpro/README.md

 ```

 `Loading` doesn't need any arguments. `Loaded` will need some sort of content.
-`Error` should contain some kind of error message or reason why it failed.
+`Errored` should contain some kind of error message or reason why it failed.

 With pattern matching all the cases can be handled it one place.